-IF COMING UP WITH an interesting way to teach your 6-8 graders about ancient history is difficult for you, look no further.
-This Project Based History Bundle is a set of hands on activities for your collaborative groups that is enticing, challenging and fun.
+If teaching your 6-8 graders history is a challenge, you’ll love this Project Based Learning Ancient History Bundle which is a set of hands on activities for your collaborative groups that is enticing, challenging and fun.
 When you see your kids being actively engaged and truly enjoying their learning experience, it will help you to once again discover a joy of learning with them.

 So many kids love to role play, which they’ll do in these lessons.
 For your What is it Like to Be an Archaeologist section, Students will break into groups of four and assume a specific role as they go on an imaginary archaeological expedition and find some broken up clay pots with strange markings.
 They’ll work as a team to assemble the fragments and draw conclusions about the symbols, and what these artifacts were used for.